-Having to act first after the flop is awkward and rife with problems, mainly because of the number of actions that will be taken by opponents after you've made your decision.
+Having to act first after the flop is awkward and rife with problems -- mainly because of the number of actions that will be taken by opponents after you've made your decision.

 The later you act the more the range of issues you will need to deal with is restricted ... and if there is one thing we know in psychology, any time you can reduce the domain of alternatives you must take into account, the lower your error rate becomes.

-It's Not All About Aggression
+Post-Flop Play is Not All About Aggression

 It's a myth that the best post-flop players are wildly aggressive, constantly taking hands away from their opponents.
 This is, at best, an oversimplification; timing, reads, board texture and the like are keys.